nate-johnston/neutron/doc/source/devref/quality_of_service.rst

 To ease code reusability between agents and to avoid the need to patch an agent for each new core resource extension, pluggable L2 agent extensions were introduced.
-They can be especially interesting to third parties that don't want to maintain their code in Neutron tree.
+They can be especially interesting to third parties that don't want to maintain their code in the neutron tree.

 Extensions are meant to receive handle_port events, and do whatever they need with them.

 * neutron.agent.l2.agent_extension:
-  This module defines an abstract extension interface.
+  Defines an abstract extension interface.

 * neutron.agent.l2.extensions.manager:
-  This module contains a manager that allows to register multiple extensions, and passes handle_port events down to all enabled extensions.
+  TContains a manager that allows to register multiple extensions, and passes handle_port events down to all enabled extensions.

 * neutron.agent.l2.extensions.qos
-  defines QoS L2 agent extension.
+  Defines QoS L2 agent extension.
 It receives handle_port and delete_port events and passes them down into QoS agent backend driver (see below).
 The file also defines the QosAgentDriver interface.
 Note: each backend implements its own driver.
 The driver handles low level interaction with the underlying